KentaroKobaZscaler/terraform-se-skofy23/beginners/installation/mac/README.md

 Homebrew is a free and open-source package management system for Mac OS X. Install the Terraform formula from the terminal.

 ```
+$ brew tap hashicorp/tap
-$ brew install terraform
+$ brew install hashicorp/tap/terraform
 ```

 NOTE: Homebrew and the Terraform formula are NOT directly maintained by HashiCorp.
-The latest version of Terraform is always available by manual installation.
+The latest version of Terraform is always available by manual installation at [Download Terraform](https://www.terraform.io/downloads)

 ## Verify the installation